Fuuulkrum7/SpendYourMoney/README.md

 If you want to use it, just press button "Advanced search".
 Four text fields named __figi__, __security name__, __ticker__ and __class code__.
 Standard text field would be disabled.
 Remember that search runs with button "Find Security" too.

+### Settings
+In the bottom left corner if wain window is located "Settings" button.
+Click it to open window "Settings".
+In this window are located theme modes (dark mode and light mode) and fonts list.
+If you want to add your font, open folder info/files/fonts and copy your font file in this folder.

+## Security window
+As you remember, you can get list of securities using search.
+You can click on any of these securities and this click will open a window with three tabs in it.

+### Main info tab
+In this tab you can find information about this security - country, where company is located, issue size and a lot of other information.

+### Subdata tab
+In this tab are located coupons or dividends (depends on type of security).
+You click on them, but nothing would happen

+### Course tab
+In this tab you can find plot, that shows security course using candles, type of which can be chosen in list of

 #### GetSecurity
 So, if you want to find security using backend